gauravinthevalley/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 - `03`: Subject to tax and not forced to break down - this value can be triggered on-demand for certain customers to replace the value 02.

-To use the `03` value, navigate to :menuselection:`Contacts --> your customer's invoice --> MX EDI tab`, and activate the :guilabel:`No Tax Breakdown` checkbox.
+To use the `03` value, navigate to :menuselection:`Contacts --> your contact --> Sales &
+Purchase --> Fiscal Information, and activate the :guilabel:`No Tax Breakdown` checkbox.

 .. image:: mexico/mx-tax-breakdown.png
    :align: center